 I know because I’ve been on the inside.
 This sales pitch doesn’t fool people like me.
 It’s well-intentioned, I know.
 You’re doing your best to represent your faith as invitingly as you can.
 But what you are offering is backloaded with threats—threats which you’d rather pretend aren’t even there—threats which you’ve been taught to repackage and spin to make them look like they’re not threats, just “warnings.”
 Because God doesn’t send anyone to Hell…people choose to go there themselves, right?
 That’s B.S., too, and I’ve already written why it is.

 If it’s truly an offer of a loving relationship, then I must be allowed to choose whether or not I find it a welcome invitation.
-If there’s a threat hidden in the invitation, what you’ve got is a religion.
+If there’s a threat hidden in the invitation, what you have is a religion.
 And if you really want to insist it’s not a religion, I’ll be looking for you to give up those legal privileges and tax exemptions soon…

 * If the image of a guy holding a baseball bat behind his back sounds too violent, then think of it instead as “an offer she can’t refuse.”
 If we’re not talking first-hand punishment, then it’s more analogous to the guy “removing his protection” so that she gets what’s coming to her.
 Does that really improve the offer?

 If you’re new to Godless In Dixie, be sure to check out The Beginner’s Guide for 200+ links categorized topically on a single page.